 A rupture of your Achilles tendon can seriously affect your mobility and activity level.
-The experts at Foot & Ankle Specialists of Ohio in Mentor, Chardon, and Geneva, Ohio, use minimally invasive techniques to repair your Achilles tendon and get you back to activity as soon as possible.
+The experts at Foot & Ankle Specialists of Ohio in Mentor, Chardon, Westlake, Bedford and Garfield Heights, Ohio, use minimally invasive techniques to repair your Achilles tendon and get you back to activity as soon as possible.
 For a consultation regarding your Achilles tendon rupture, call or book an appointment online today.

 An Achilles tendon rupture is an injury to the tendon that runs up the back of your heel.
 This tendon is a strong, fibrous cord that connects your calf muscles to the heel.
 It is necessary for walking.

 Achilles tendons are strong but can be overstretched.
 When this happens, most often when playing sports, it can cause a partial tear or a complete rupture.

 Achilles tendon ruptures are not uncommon and affect middle-aged men more often than any other group.
 Usually, a rupture is the result of pushing off a planted foot with a straight knee.
 Falls from heights and severe ankle injuries can also rupture the Achilles tendon.

 If your Achilles tendon tears or ruptures, you could feel a pop, and then find you are unable to walk properly, due to pain in your ankle and/or lower leg.
 In some cases, especially if the rupture is not complete, you might not feel pain initially.

 If you think you have a ruptured your Achilles tendon, it is important you see a doctor immediately, especially if you are unable to walk.

 Several surgical and nonsurgical options are available at Foot & Ankle Specialists of Ohio.
 Depending on the severity of your tear or rupture, treatment can include immobilization, rehabilitation, and return to activity.